 The spinnerbait is the longest-standing favorite among bass and pike anglers simply because of its uncanny ability to catch boatloads of fish with ease.

-If you follow these guidelines for how to fish a spinnerbait and select the right blade style and color for your situation, you can almost guarantee a successful day of fishing!
+If you follow these guidelines for how to fish a spinnerbait and select the right blade style and color for your situation, you can almost guarantee a successful day of bass fishing!

 You might also like our guide to chatterbait fishing.